Photo Editing Workflow Process

 Non-destructive editing (sometimes called NDE for short) is a method of editing in Photoshop that allows you to make changes to an image without overwriting the original image data.

 The levels adjustment is the single most important tool for correcting many aspects of your photo from exposure, contrast, white balance to other color problems because individual color channels can be isolated.
 First, we will concentrate on correcting overall exposure and contrast of your photo.

 - Use Auto button to automatically let PSE make the adjustment.

 - To normalize most photos, move the black and white sliders in towards the center until they are just under the base of each side of the mountain.
 This should correct major exposure issues and your image should really pop.

 The monkey in the first lesson has a lot of dark mid-tones.
 In this case, you can move the grey (center slider) left bring out mid-tone detail.

-- The third more advance method is you use the eye dropper.
+- The third more advance method is you use the eye dropper tool.
 This is to correct white balance and color cast.
 The 3 eye droppers represents black, grey and white point in you photo.
 First, you must calibrate each dropper before you can set each of these points.
 Drag the eye dropper using the mouse to each point in your photo.

 White Balance (Advanced)